Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/sql/firewall_rule/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage SQL Database Firewall Rule using Azure SDK for Golang."
+description: "These code samples will show you how to manage Firewall Rule resource of SQL Database service using Azure SDK for Golang."
 urlFragment: sql-firewall-rule
 ---

-# Getting started - Managing SQL Firewall Rule using Azure Golang SDK
+# Getting started - Managing Firewall Rule resource of SQL Database service using Azure Golang SDK

-These code samples will show you how to manage SQL Database Firewall Rule using Azure SDK for Golang.
+These code samples will show you how to manage Firewall Rule resource of SQL Database service using Azure SDK for Golang.

 ## Features